Erlanger, Kentucky

-Erlanger is a home rule-class city in Kenton County, Kentucky, United States.
+Erlanger is a city in Kenton County, Kentucky, United States.
 It had a 2020 census population of 19,611.
 Erlanger is part of the Cincinnati-Middletown, OH-KY-IN Metropolitan Statistical Area.

 History

 Erlanger was founded in the 1880s.
 The city was named after the Parisian family bank Emile Erlanger & Co. and its founder, Baron Frédéric Émile d'Erlanger, who helped finance the town's early development.
 In current usage, the name is pronounced in an anglicized way, with neither a French nor German accent.
 Nearby Elsmere was originally known as "South Erlanger".

 Geography

 According to the United States Census Bureau, the city has a total area of 8.4 sqmi, of which 8.3 sqmi is land and 0.1 sqmi, or 1.19%, is water.

 Neighborhoods

 Erlanger has multiple neighborhoods within city limits, such as Cherry Hill (partially in Boone County), Central Erlanger (the section marked between streets Sunset Ave. and Commonwealth Ave.), an industrial area surrounding the Cincinnati Airport (includes Mineola Pike), Historic Erlanger (between Riggs Ave. and Crescent Ave.), Northeast Erlanger (Dixie Hwy. & Stevenson Rd. through Turkeyfoot Rd.), North Central Erlanger (Erlanger Rd. and Riggs Ave. to Rosary Dr.)